top of page

 In an era when technology connects us like never before, WEIRD (Western, Educated, Industrialised, Rich, Democratic) parents are ironically experiencing greater isolation.
 The disappearance of the traditional 'village' that once supported families has had a significant impact, affecting both practical support and parental mental health.

-In the US, 62% of parents say being a parent has been at least somewhat more challenging than they expected, with about a quarter (26%) saying it’s been a lot harder (source: Pew research).
-Research suggests that a third of new parents ‘feel lonely often or always’.
-Furthermore, APA research suggests that parents with children under eighteen experience higher levels of stress, with an estimated 5 million experiencing burnout.
+In the US, 62% of parents report that parenting is more challenging than expected, with about a quarter (26%) stating it’s been significantly harder (source: Pew Research).
+Research indicates that a third of new parents feel lonely often or always, and studies from the APA reveal that parents with children under eighteen experience higher levels of stress, with an estimated 5 million facing burnout.

 Shifting Narratives

-Online communities such as Reddit’s ‘regretful parents’ (143K followers at the time of writing) and TikTok’s @kelleydaring (104K followers at the time of writing) have created safe spaces for parents to share their true feelings towards parenthood.
-While a survey found that 1 in 12 British parents regretted having kids - with the strongest negative feeling among the 25-34 age group - societal expectations and fear of judgement create a cultural taboo.
-The relative anonymity offered by the internet encourages parents to break the self-censorship and associated stigma of asking for help.
+Online forums like Reddit's ‘regretful parents’ (143K followers at the time of writing) and TikTok’s @kelleydaring (104K followers at the time of writing) have provided safe spaces for parents to articulate their honest feelings about parenthood.
+A survey revealed that one in 12 British parents regrets having children, with those aged 25-34 expressing the strongest regret.
+Despite this, societal expectations create a cultural taboo around such sentiments.
+The anonymity of online platforms encourages parents to break the stigma and seek help without fear of judgment.
+Kelly Daring, the prominent voice in this space, articulates the importance of discussing these feelings:

-‘I believe a forum like this is extremely important and long overdue.
 We do women, especially young women, a disservice by not telling them the whole truth about the various life paths available to them, including marriage and motherhood.
 Regret is an acceptable emotion in every other area of life.
-Why must we pretend it doesn’t exist in parenthood?”
+Why must we pretend it doesn’t exist in parenthood?

-In a similar vein, clinical psychologist Dr Caroline Boyd feels that the pressure to parent perfectly exacerbates issues, with one in three new mothers reporting intense feelings of anger.
-Maternal rage, Dr Boyd suggests, goes against the Western ideal of a ‘good’ mum, i.e. one who is ‘calm, coping and in control,’ a narrative which further fuels feelings of shame.
-Dr Boyd runs parenting workshops aimed at breaking this taboo, releasing a self-guided course in October 2024 to meet the high demand.
+Similarly, clinical psychologist Dr. Caroline Boyd highlights that the pressure to parent perfectly exacerbates emotional struggles.
+One in three new mothers reports feelings of intense anger, which conflicts with the Western ideal of a ‘good’ mother - someone who is 'calm, coping, and in control.'
+This narrative contributes to feelings of shame among parents.
+Dr. Boyd runs workshops aimed at addressing these issues and - due to high demand -released a self-guided course in October 2024.

 Alternatives to Gentle Parenting

-Dr Becky describes ‘validation and boundary setting as the two pillars of sturdy parenting.’
-The app offers parents a library of guidance on areas of conflict, such as phone use, social media, sibling rivalry, bedtimes, etc. It also utilises a chatbot to provide immediate guidance for parents as they navigate daily tantrums and frustrations while trying to preserve their own mental health.
+Dr. Becky describes 'validation and boundary setting' as the two pillars of sturdy parenting.
+The app provides guidance on conflict areas like phone use, social media, sibling rivalry, and bedtime routines.
+Additionally, it uses a chatbot to offer immediate support for parents navigating daily tantrums, enabling them to prioritize their mental health.

-Another parenting style gaining traction is ‘Lighthouse’ parenting, proposed by American paediatrician Dr Kenneth Ginsburg.
-Due to be published in March 2025, Dr Ginsburg’s Lighthouse parenting manual outlines a more traditionally authoritative style of child-rearing calling for both rules and warmth.
-Positioned as a middle ground between helicopter and gentle parenting, a Lighthouse Parent stands as a steady, reliable guide, providing safety and clarity without controlling every aspect of their child’s journey.
-Speaking to iNews, Dr Ginsberg said this parenting style is ‘rooted in the extensively studied balanced, or authoritative, parenting.
-Balanced parenting has been shown to produce young people with better mental and emotional health and behavioural outcomes.’
+Another parenting style gaining traction is 'Lighthouse' parenting, introduced by American pediatrician Dr. Kenneth Ginsburg.
+Scheduled for publication in March 2025, his manual outlines an authoritative style that combines rules with warmth.
+Positioned between helicopter and gentle parenting, a Lighthouse Parent serves as a reliable guide, providing safety and clarity without micromanaging their child's experiences.
+Dr. Ginsburg suggests that this balanced approach can lead to better mental and emotional health outcomes for children.

-The old proverb ‘It takes a village to raise a child’ expresses the need for many people to create a safe, healthy environment for children.
-Today, WEIRD (Western, educated, industrialised, rich, and democratic) parents are facing the challenges of raising children outside of traditional cooperative childcare support systems.
+The old proverb 'It takes a village to raise a child' highlights the importance of a supportive network in creating healthy environments for children.
+The WEIRD (Western, educated, industrialised, rich, and democratic) parents of today face challenges in raising children without traditional cooperative childcare systems.

-New initiatives and parenting styles exemplify a shift towards a more holistic support system that aims to meet the needs of both parents and children.
-Shifting societal narratives and challenging comparison culture also gives parents a more authentic understanding of universal concerns, helping to combat isolation and loneliness.
-New parenting styles also offer alternatives to the current intensive methods, reflecting the diverse and evolving challenges modern parents face.
+New parenting initiatives and styles demonstrate a shift toward more comprehensive support systems that address the needs of both parents and children.
+Evolving societal narratives are helping create a more authentic understanding of common parenting challenges, contributing to a reduction in feelings of isolation and loneliness.
+These alternatives to intensive parenting reflect the diverse and ever-evolving challenges that modern parents face, providing them with tools that align better with their daily realities.

 bottom of page